rduplain/nixd/README.md

 Repeat these instructions verbatim to update `nixd` to the latest version.

+If you already have a working `nixd` executable, you can instead use the `selfinstall` command to create the `nixd/bin` directory and copy the
+executable:

+    cd path/to/your/project
+    nixd selfinstall .

 Next, add scripts to `nixd/sbin/` to provide packages for your environment.
 See [script examples here](https://github.com/rduplain/nixd/tree/master/lib).
 The pattern is: